 Nestled in the heart of South Korea, Gwangju is a vibrant city that seamlessly blends modernity with rich cultural traditions.
-Strolling through its bustling streets, visitors can explore a diverse range of experiences—from its riveting history and dynamic art scene to stunning natural landscapes and mouthwatering culinary delights.
+When strolling through, visitors can explore its riveting history and dynamic art scene as well as stunning natural landscapes and mouthwatering culinary delights.

 Gwangju’s charm lies in its diverse attractions, offering something for everyone.
 History enthusiasts can delve into the city’s past by visiting landmarks like the Gwangju Democracy Uprising National Cemetery, a poignant tribute to its rich and resilient history.